Visiting the Revolution House

-Please note: Food and drink cannot be consumed in Revolution House but you are welcome to bring a picnic to enjoy in the garden.
+Food and drink cannot be consumed inside Revolution House but you are welcome to bring a picnic to enjoy in the garden.

-Revolution House stocks a small range of postcards, souvenirs and pocket money toys for children of all ages as well as the hugely popular Revolution House Booklet detailing the history of the house.
+Revolution House stocks a small range of postcards, souvenirs and pocket money toys for children of all ages as well as the hugely popular Revolution House Booklet detailing the history of the house and the 1688 Revolution.

 Dogs are not allowed except guide dogs.